shahaniRG/PolyProc/README.md

 PolyProc requires the following dependencies:

-1. MTEX is a required Dependency for the code (https://mtex-toolbox.github.io) (PolyProc codes are compatible with MTEX v.
-5.1 and beyond)
+1. MTEX is a required Dependency for the code (https://mtex-toolbox.github.io) (All PolyProc codes are tested compatible with MTEX v.
+5.1)

 2. Other required Dependencies are already included in `PolyProc/utilities`.